223SK/SEP_Processing/December 12 PD/December 12 PD.md

 //                    "add one to it".
 //			(You can also use "index = index + 1".)

-// Every time you go through the loop, the statements following
-// the for() (within the brackets) will run.

-// When the test in statement 2 is finally false, the sketch
-// will continue.

-// Here we'll use a for() loop to initialize all the LED pins
-// to outputs.
-This is much easier than writing eight separate
-// statements to do the same thing.

-// This for() loop will make index = 0, then run the pinMode()
-// statement within the brackets.
-It will then do the same thing
-// for index = 2, index = 3, etc. all the way to index = 7.
 for(index = 0; index <= 7; index++)
   {
     pinMode(ledPins[index],OUTPUT);